 If you prefer to remove the anonymous accounts instead, do so as follows:

-mysql>DELETE FROM mysql.user WHERE User = '';
+shell>mysql -u rootmysql>DELETE FROM mysql.user WHERE User = '';mysql>FLUSH PRIVILEGES;

-statement applies both to Windows
+The DELETE statement applies both to Windows

 and to Unix.
 On Windows, if you want to remove only the